pilanek/data-science-portfolio/README.md

 # Data Science Portfolio

-Repositry containing portfolio of projects I have completed for academic,  self learning and hobby.
+This repositry contains projects that have been completed by me for the purposes of learning and hobby.

+## Contents (Coming Soon)